ddterm/gnome-shell-extension-ddterm/README.md

 ## Distinguishing features

-- Works on Wayland correctly, without XWayland
+- Works on Wayland session correctly (but still requires xwayland)

 - Terminal window can be resized by dragging the border with mouse